 Undergraduate Degree Requirements

-Students must take at least 32 credits in Psychology.
+Students must take at least 32 credits in Psychology and 3 credits in Speech as outlined below.

 All undergraduates must take the following courses, beginning with PSY 10200.